papagamedev/papagamedev.github.io/content/en/projects/jpacman/2017-01-04-project-jpacman-5-graphics-controls.md

 I discovered that JPacman loaded only one large image per scene.
 At the top of each image there was the background of the scene at full screen size, which meant a resolution of 640 by 480 pixels.
 There were four different scenes in the game and so there were four image files: *intro, main menu, best scores screen and the game scene*.

-{% include image url="jpacman_fondos.jpg" caption="The backgrounds of the four JPacman scenes: the scene to play has the maze painted in the background; the intro has a black background; the menus have a (horrible) green bricks background, and the main menu has the game logo over it." %}
+{{< image url="jpacman_fondos.jpg" caption="The backgrounds of the four JPacman scenes: the scene to play has the maze painted in the background; the intro has a black background; the menus have a (horrible) green bricks background, and the main menu has the game logo over it." >}}

 Each of the four files had repeated in the bottom a series of images with all the drawings of the animations of the game characters and dynamic objects.
 It surprised me that almost twenty years ago I actually used what is known in the industry as a textures atlas, because it is one of the most efficient ways to handle image files in a videogame of this type.

-{% include image url="jpacman_sprites.jpg" caption="The images and animations of the characters and dynamic objects of JPacman, using the technique known as texture atlas." %}
+{{< image url="jpacman_sprites.jpg" caption="The images and animations of the characters and dynamic objects of JPacman, using the technique known as texture atlas." >}}

 I had to convert image files to PNG, because the original version of JPacman used image files in BMP format, and Cocos2d-x does not support that format.
 Also, I separated the texture atlas sectipn from the backgrounds in the image files because I thought it would be better for managing the loading and unloading of the images.